yewstack/docs/src/concepts/components/internalstate.md

 ---
-description: Component can maintain it's own state and render information depending on it
+description: A component can maintain its own state and render information depending on it
 ---

-# Internal State
+# Internal state

-The component can manage it's own state using the Rust struct that implement the trait `Component`.
+The component can manage it's own state using a struct that implement the trait `Component`.
 The HTML rendering is based on this state.
-When state change there is possibility to re-render the component.
+When the state change the component might be re-rendered.

-> TODO documentation on state mutation

 ```rust
 use yew::prelude::*;